 The Hydro Flask is a water bottle made of food-grade stainless steel.
 It is advertised that this bottle can keep cold liquids cool for more than 24 hours, and hot liquids warm for more than 12 hours.

 It is made with a double wall vacuum insulation that helps to maintain temperatures and keep drinks cold or warm for a long time.
 The company website states that ” If you put some ice in your hydro flask, it is guaranteed that it will stay there for hours”.

 It is a very lightweight bottle, and contains a meal disk inside that absorbs moisture.
 This keeps the outside of the bottle free from condensation, making it more comfortable to hide.
 The company states that their Flask has a signature powder coat, which is easy to grip, sweat-free, and durable – so you can take your Hydro Flask anywhere.

 Furthermore, the Hydro Flask is constructed with a durable pro-grade stainless steel.
 This stainless steel will keep the product highly resistant to absorbing bacteria, odor, and taste, and it is also one-hundred-percent recyclable.
 This stainless steel is also BFA free making it safer to drink out of.

-The Hydro Flask has several design options which make this product sightly customizable.
+Hydro Flask insulated water bottles have several design options which make this product sightly customizable.
 These include: